LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/01-introduction-to-kindness-empathy-compassion.md

 ### 1-11 What is feeling empathy?

 Feeling empathy is what we feel when we see someone else suffering.
-It is what happens when we “*feel with*” other people.
+It is what happens when we '*feel with*' other people.
 We all have cells in our brains called mirror neurons which change when we see someone else suffering.
 This allows us to really feel what other people feel.
 These feelings in ourselves are not as strong in us as they are in the other person.
-We may not even notice what we are feelings if we are not aware.
+We may not even notice what we are feeling if we are not aware.
 You may have seen how when one baby starts to cry, other babies start to cry too.
 Sometimes when we see someone get a fright and start to run, we also jump up and run.
 Have you ever rubbed your head when you see someone bump their head?
 This is because of feeling empathy when we share the feelings of others.

 > Feeling empathy is what we feel when we see someone else suffering.